Urban Networks

 Cities are Just as Complex

 Cities are just as complex, if not more.
-They’re hotbeds of human innovation and art.
-Businesses and governments alike need to make sense of these complex environments.
+They’re debatably humanity’s greatest invention, but that comes with a learning curve.
+Businesses and governments alike need to make sense of these complex environments to serve the people who live there.

 Modeling the city as a network (a collection of nodes and edges) doesn’t do justice to the city’s real state, and that’s the goal.
 It strips away the complexity of road networks, traffic delays, and infrastructure information to solve the problem at hand.
 It’s easy to get pessimistic about the idea of intentionally throwing out information, but this is actually the key to big data.